Learning to Lighten your Load

 You can laugh at checked baggage fees.
 You don't have to pay porters and others to carry and store stuff for you.
 You are more able to take public transportation (like flight crews and airport personnel do from airports), rather than limos, shuttles, and (often scam-prone) taxis.
 You can even walk.
 All of which also bring you into more intimate (hence rewarding) contact with the people and places that you have come to visit.

-If there is a bottom line, it's that travelling light is simply a more stress-and-hassle-free way to go.
+Travelling lightly reduces stress: it is simply a more hassle-free way to get about.
 You have more time, because packing takes little.
 You waste less energy hauling stuff.
 You know what you have, where everything is, and that it's sufficient.
-We've all seen those hapless folks at the airport, with too much baggage and anxious expressions, concerned that they have lost track of something, or left it behind.
-Foreign travel in particular can be challenging because it is unfamiliar and unpredictable, but the one-bag traveller copes by operating from a solid, familiar, well-considered foundation, with fewer unnecessary things to worry about.
+We've all seen those anxious folks at the airport, struggling with too much baggage, concerned that they have lost track of something, or left it behind.
+Foreign travel can be particularly challenging, because it is unfamiliar and unpredictable.
+But the one-bag traveller copes by operating from a solid, familiar, and — most important — well-considered foundation, with fewer unnecessary things to worry about.

 All of the above are concerned with short-term benefits to you.
 But travelling light also yields long-term benefits to the planet.
 Less stuff to manufacture.
 Less use of vehicles and other equipment to move you and your things about.
 Less fuel for the vehicles that do move you.
 Less greenhouse gas production.
 Less damage to our celestial home.
 Greater likelihood of upcoming generations being around and able to do some travelling of their own.
 (It's not often that the most convenient option is also the most environmentally responsible.)